So Television

-So Television is a production company established in 1998, founded by Irish comedian Graham Norton and Graham Stuart to make television shows.
+So Television Limited is a production company established in 1998, founded by Irish comedian Graham Norton and Graham Stuart to make television shows.
 The company is well known for producing Norton's chat shows, including So Graham Norton and V Graham Norton for Channel 4 and The Graham Norton Show for BBC One and BBC Two.
 The company also produces various shows for BBC Radio 4 under the name of So Radio.
 So Television and So Radio are based in London, England.
 On 30 August 2012, ITV Studios acquired So Television for an estimated £17 million.